top of page

 The homeowners wanted something that would be low maintenance but beautiful as they entered and exited their main entry .

 The windows that flank the entry are high leaving a lot of bare wall to look at.
-Conversely this provided an opportunity to plant tall multi-stem plantings which would cover the windows on a home with low sills.
+This provided an opportunity to plant tall multi-stem plantings which would have covered the windows on a home with a standard window height.

-The addition of trellises and the tall shrubs softens the walls, breaks up the monotony of just having one level of low shrubs only at the foundation.
+The addition of trellises and the tall shrubs softens the walls and breaks up the monotony of having just one level of low shrubs only at the foundation.

 Preparation

-The old plants were removed but not wasted; they were relocated and what a difference being in the right location makes.
+The old plants were removed but not wasted; they were relocated and what a difference being in the right location makes (see photo-right- of hosta and astible in new location)

-Soil was amended to 12-18 inches with organic material to correct compaction., improve soil condition, and amended with nutrients, according to Penn State Soil Test recommendations.
+Soil was amended to 12-18 inches with organic material to correct compaction, improve soil condition, and amended with nutrients per Penn State Soil Test recommendations.

 Its Early Days - I'll repost next spring